Drew Garcia: Career

+Chicago White Sox

-Garcia was then selected by White Sox in the 21st round (630th overall) of the 2008 Major League Baseball draft.
-He made his professional debut in 2008 with the Bristol White Sox of the Rookie-level Appalachian League.
-In 2009, he played for the Kannapolis Intimidators of the Class-A South Atlantic League.
-He played for the Winston-Salem Dash of the Class-A Advanced Carolina League in 2010, in which he was recognized as having the best season among all White Sox minor league second baseman, despite missing time due to a torn ankle ligament.
-In 2011, he played for the Birmingham Barons of the Class-AA Southern League and the Charlotte Knights of the Class-AAA International League.
+Garcia was then selected by Chicago White Sox in the 21st round (630th overall) of the 2008 Major League Baseball draft.
+He made his professional debut in 2008 with the Bristol White Sox of the rookie-level Appalachian League.
+In 2009, he played for the Kannapolis Intimidators of the Single-A South Atlantic League.
+He played for the Winston-Salem Dash of the High-A Carolina League in 2010, in which he was recognized as having the best season among all White Sox minor league second baseman, despite missing time due to a torn ankle ligament.
+In 2011, he played for the Birmingham Barons of the Double-A Southern League and the Charlotte Knights of the Triple-A International League.

 Garcia played for the United States national baseball team in the 2011 Baseball World Cup and the 2011 Pan American Games, winning the silver medal.
+Garcia split the 2012 season between Birmingham and Charlotte, playing in 132 total games and hitting .256/.314/.368 with six home runs, 75 RBI, and five stolen bases.
+He began 2013 with Charlotte, hitting .222 with 12 RBI over 24 appearances.

+Colorado Rockies

+On May 26, 2013, the White Sox traded Garcia to the Colorado Rockies organization.
+He spent the remainder of the year with the Triple-A Colorado Springs Sky Sox, hitting .236/.281/.326 with one home run, 11 RBI, and three stolen bases across 52 appearances.
+Garcia returned to Colorado Springs in 2014, playing in 96 games and batting .237/.293/.345 with four home runs, 36 RBI, and six stolen bases.

-He elected free agency from the Chicago White Sox organization on November 6, 2015.
+Chicago White Sox (second stint)

+On January 20, 2015, Garcia signed a minor league contract with the Chicago White Sox organization.
+In 88 games split between the Double-A Montgomery Biscuits and Triple-A Charlotte Knights, he slashed .227/.272/.298 with one home run, 17 RBI, and four stolen bases.
+Garcia elected free agency following the season on November 6.